-Write a program that performs the following: Print a message to the user to enter 2 numbers: , Read in 2 whole numbers Ask the user to enter an operator: Read in an arithmetic operator character (plus, minus, times, divide).
-The program prints the whole result including the output of the operator using a switch statement.
+Write a program that performs the following: Print a message to the user to enter 2 numbers: , Read in 2 whole numbers Ask the user to enter an operator: Read in an arithmetic operator as a character (plus, minus, times, divide).
+The program prints the whole exercise and result using a switch statement.
 If the requested operation was divide, then the answer should be exact (e.g., a real number).
 Note, if another operator was given (not one of the 4), then print the message ERROR.
 (For example, if the input was 10 2 - then the output is 10 -2 = 8) Sample program run: